scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 more WGN arrives at the receiver decision stage, but more signal energy also enters the receiver, in spite of being mismatched.
 If the :math:`\alpha_\text{tx}/\alpha_\text{rx}` ratio is greater than one less WGN arrives at the receiver decision stage, but less signal energy also enters the receiver, again in spite of being mismatched.
-Although a conjecture at the start of this research, the SA-BEP simulation results in Tables :ref:`mismatchloss1` and :ref:`mismatchloss2` support the above argument.
+Although a conjecture at the start of this research, the SA-BEP simulation results in Figures :ref:`mismatchloss1` and :ref:`mismatchloss2` support the above argument.

 The use of SA-BEP modeling allowed this data to be quickly compiled and be easily repeatable.